 Flashcards are a fabulous way to test your knowledge and identify where you may need additional practice.
 For tips on how to create and effectively use flashcards, watch the quick 10-minute video below.
 For resources to create your own flashcards, click here or check out the links below the video.

-Consult the Study Skills page in the Student Success Guide for tips on how to study on the go, how to find helpful study tools, and how to be a successful Rasmussen student (as told by other students!).
+Consult the Study Skills page in the Student Success Guide for tips on how to study on the go, find helpful study tools, and be a successful Rasmussen student (as told by other students!).
 You may also want to consider forming a study group with your online classmates.
 Click here to find out how!

 Trouble viewing the preview above?
 Click below the download the file.